 Most students start investigating colleges in their junior year of high school, though you can certainly start earlier if you want to.
 Beginning the search a full year before your child needs to apply to college should allow plenty of time to compare schools and help you feel in control of the process.
 Remember, your child will be spending the next four years at this college–you’ll want to take the time to find a good match.
 You don’t want your child picking a school solely because his or her best friend is applying there!

-Most colleges have websites where you can find detailed information on admissions, academics, financial aid, and student life, as well as take a virtual tour of campus.
-In addition, other education-related websites provide general information on selecting a college, careers and majors, “best of” lists, and student reviews.
+Most colleges have websites where you can find detailed information on admissions, academics, financial aid, and student life, as well as take a virtual tour of the campus.
+In addition, other education-related websites provide general information on selecting a college, careers, and majors, “best of” lists, and student reviews.
 Keep in mind that some websites may be more reliable than others.
 In addition, college guidebooks describe and compare colleges down to the smallest details.
 Ask your local reference librarian or your child’s high school guidance counselor to recommend some of the best resources.

 The goal of your research is to create a list of colleges that match up well with your child’s interests and abilities, and your pocketbook.